Commercial Analogue Two Way Radios…

 Pros and Cons of Analogue Two Way Radios…

 - Cost: Analogue Two Way Radio is a mature technology.
-This usually means cheaper prices.
+This usually means better prices.
+(This has changed.
+Contact Us).

 - Compatability: Generally, there is good interchangeability between different makers of analogue equipment.
-“Digital” on the other hand, is an open standard, and there is no guarantee of interoperability between manufacturers.
+“Digital” on the other hand, is an open standard, and in some scenarios, there is no guarantee of interoperability between manufacturers.

 - Range: Like for like, digital transmissions outperform analogue two way radios on distance.